Valkyria Chronicles

-Setting and gameplay
+Setting

 The main line of games uses a turn based system known as the BLiTZ (Battle of Live Tactical Zones) and is set in Europa, a fictional continent loosely based on Europe.
 A conflict known as the Second Europan War takes place between the superpowers of the Atlantic Federation, a group of democracies from the western part of the continent, and the East Europan Imperial Alliance, an imperialistic monarchy.
 Both sides covet the natural resources of the neutral nation of Gallia, which leads to an invasion from the Empire.
 The first, third, and fourth games of the series follow the exploits of distinct groups of soldiers on different fronts of the Second Europan War, fighting the Imperial forces, while the second game is set after the war.
 The games were designed using Sega's CANVAS graphics engine, making the visuals resemble pencil drawn paintings in motion.
 Valkyria Revolution is set in an alternate version of Europa with different lore, characters, and gameplay.